Rosecrance is launching an outpatient substance abuse support program for young adults this month at its Northbrook office.

 Yadron said the program also will incorporate experiential therapies as it develops.

-Substance abuse assessments and consultations for all ages are also offered at the Rosecrance Northbrook office, 1200 Shermer Road, Suite 104.
+Substance abuse assessments and consultations for all ages are also offered at the Rosecrance Northbrook office, 3000 Dundee Road.
 Call 815-387-5615 to schedule an appointment or for more information.